Five-hundred page books aren’t easy to read straight through, but Michel Faber’s The Book of Strange New Things is a brilliant exception.

 And what to say about the mission without divulging spoilers?

 The most engaging element of this book is the way Oasan culture is slowly unspooled and revealed to Peter.
 Oasans speak their own language which is written in non-standard characters.
 As Peter grows accustomed to their way of speaking, the dialogue includes more of these characters for an immersive experience.
 At times, Peter’s evangelical side is tiring; he uses a lot of cliches and platitudes in early chapters.
 It’s not his religiosity that grows tiresome, but its simplicity and his resultant lack of intellectual curiosity.
 Though he’s often eye-rollingly saccharine, he’s sincere and means well.
 He becomes more interesting when interacting with the Oasans.

 Yes, the mission was daunting and, yes, he wasn’t in the best shape.
 But here he was, on the threshold of meeting an entirely new kind of people, an encounter chosen for him by God.
 Whatever was fated to happen, it would surely be precious and amazing.
 His whole life—he understood that now, as the facades of the unknown city loomed up before him, harboring unimaginable wonders—his whole life had been leading up to this.
 (98)

 Overall: 4.6 (out of 5) Solid, entertaining, very unique and compulsively readable.
 The level of detail makes events with the Oasans easy to imagine despite their strangeness.
-I read all 500 pages in one sitting and my husband read it in two.
+I read all 500 pages in one sitting.

 Translation: Read it.